 When I was a kid, my family and I went to visit a relative’s home on Christmas Eve to open presents.
 This was in West Virginia, in the late 2000’s I think, and I remember it being dark at the time.
-On the way to our destination we were driving past what looked like a natural clearing between two mountains by the roadside.
+On the way to our destination we were driving past what looked like a natural slope between two mountains by the roadside.
 This spot was also near a railroad crossing.
 We saw three large red floating lights and at first thought it was a new cell tower.

-Then the lights began moving ever so slightly and we saw that they weren’t attached it anything.
-My father pulled the car over and we all stared at the lights for a while trying to figure out what they were as they hovered gently back and forth in the same spot over the clearing.
+Then the lights began moving ever so slightly and we saw that they weren’t attached to anything.
+My father pulled the car over and we all stared at the lights for a while trying to figure out what they were as they hovered gently back and forth over the same spot between the mountains.
 We could see now that it wasn’t a cell phone tower but none of us at the time jumped to the idea of it being a “UFO.”
 We still thought it might be part of the landscape or something.